-Enabling it will give merchants a higher degree of control over what types of products they want to filter out from their feeds.
-With associated variants, users will be able to exclude product variants if a percentage of the variants goes out of stock, or if certain variant sizes or colors are out of stock.
+Enabling associated variants give merchants a higher degree of control over what types of products they want to filter out from their feeds.
+Users are able to exclude product variants if a percentage of the variants goes out of stock, or if certain variant sizes or colors are out of stock.

 Let’s see what associated variants are, how you can enable them in your account and how to make the most out of them.